isfaidaznam/loan-repayment-prediction/README.md

 # Loan Repayment Failure Prediction using AI/ML Models
 ## 1.0 Introduction

-This project aims to develop an AI/ML model that can predict whether existing borrowers will fail to repay their loans.
-The model will be trained on a historical dataset of borrowers, their features/characteristics, and whether they've failed to repay their loan.
+The project aims to develop an AI/ML model to predict loan repayment failure using a historical dataset of borrowers, their features, and loan characteristics.
+The problem is significant as it can help financial institutions identify potential defaulters and take preventive measures to minimize losses.

 ## 2.0 Dataset Analysis
 ### 2.1 Initial Data Inspection

-The provided dataset contains a whooping 38,480 total number of unique rows and 36 columns.
-The target variable is `repay_fail`, which indicates whether the borrower failed to repay the loan.
+The dataset contains 38,480 unique rows and 36 columns, including borrower characteristics, loan features, and a target variable indicating whether the borrower failed to repay the loan.
+The dataset is imbalanced, with only 15.15% of instances labeled as failure (`repay_fail` = 1).

 ### 2.2 Exploratory Data Analysis (EDA)
 EDA was conducted to understand the relationships between the features and the target variable.